 After a slow start, the market for guidebooks about Central Asia and beyond is slowly filling out.
 Here is a 1-page overview of the best travel guidebooks for the Silk Road.
 See the links below for more thematic guidebooks and country-specific reviews.
+More book reviews of genres outside of the guidebook are to be found in our books section.

 Trip planning: If you are just planning your trip, don’t know much yet and want to get some inspiration, the Insight Guide to the Silk Road is a great source.
 100s of pictures and detailed overviews per country that get you dreaming, without the boring practical details (there are other books for that).